-If you have recently adopted a cat or a dog, this blog will help you get started with what schedules or routines your pet must follow.
+If you have recently adopted a cat or a dog, this blog will help you get started with what schedules or Daily routine for your pet must follow.
 I understand it may sound tedious or futile, but like us human beings, our four-legged besties must also have a particular lifestyle.

 It is natural for any animal to worry about their survival, but when we adopt a pet, it becomes our responsibility to ensure that all their needs and wants are fulfilled.
 With time, when the trust develops, it helps ease their anxiety by creating a consistent yet flexible lifestyle.